 What is the commitment in time and money?

-If you are accepted as a DELTA Team member, the expense for a deployment is around $4500.
+If you are accepted as a DELTA Team member, the expense for a deployment is around $5000.
 This covers airfare, lodging, and investigative expenses for a two-week deployment.
 DELTA members who serve on the team consistently are invited to do shorter deployments in smaller teams with specific cases, and those expenses can be covered by The Exodus Road.
 However, a standard deployment that takes place multiple times a year is expected to be fully covered by the investigator.
-We do have fundraising resources in place for those who would like to fundraise to cover these expenses.
+We will help you with ideas on how to raise funds for your deployments.
+We ask for a commitment of two 2-week deployments per year.

 Is it difficult?